ispeakfishlanguage/elementalBattle/README.md

 * whitesmoke:          Used for text color in the body and other elements.
 * darkgoldenrod:       Used for link color on hover.
-* rgba(0, 0, 0, 0.7):  Used for the semi-transparent background color of the .container class.
-* black:               Used as the background color for the footer.
+* black:               Used as the background color for the footer and with 70% opacity as the background color for the start, game, and rules screens.
 * #445361:             Used as a background color for the round selection, restart and rules buttons.

 ![color palette](documentation/images/color_palette.png)